algoverzum/problemset/topics/bfs/pouring/statement/statement.en.md

 ## Pouring
 In a distant galaxy, on the planet of Zog, the wise and benevolent King Zorg challenges his people to a task of great ingenuity.
 The task is to measure exactly $N$ units of Zognium, a rare and precious fluid, using only two cans.
-These cans have volumes of $A$ and $B$ units, which are the king's two favorite numbers.
+These cans have volumes of $A$ and $B$ units, the king's two favorite numbers.

 The winner of the challenge is the one who can measure exactly $N$ units of Zognium into can $B$ with the minimum number of pours.
 The six possible actions you can take with the cans are: